erinmaus/itsyscape/README.md

 # ItsyRealm, a tiny RPG game

-ItsyRealm is a small RPG built on a slightly modified version of [Love2d](http://love2d.org).
-It's very much a work in progress.
+ItsyRealm is a small RPG built on a slightly modified version of [LÖVE](http://love2d.org), an \*awesome\* framework to make games in Lua.
+The game is very much a work in progress.

-The general idea is you're a would-be hero trying to save the world from mad gods who wish to conquer it.
-You start out as a weak nobody and can choose how to proceed based on your own desires.
-Throughout the game, you use combat and skills (like a game it's concindentally similar to) to advance and hopefully save the world.

-Currently, none of that is implemented :).
-How lame!
-But there should be a dungeon you can explore soon enough...

-Any similarities to [RuneScape](http://runescape.com) now or in the future are only a coincidence ;).
+In ItsyRealm, you're on an awesome quest to discover the secrets of a necromancer god only known as the Empty King.
+Along your way, you'll employ dozens of unique strategies using staff, sword, and bow to fight mythical monsters and eldritch abominations.
+Utilize skills to gather resources while raiding dungeons, forests, ruins, seas, and more to craft powerful equipment and items.
+And help a bunch of like-minded adventurers achieve their own victories.
+Should you fail, the four Old Ones will succeed to tear the very fabric of reality apart...

+Build instructions Coming Soon(tm).

 # License & Copyright